Deliver the right content on the right device

 Part eight of our 'lessons in CRO' mini-series (8 of 10)

-This mini-series covers 10 lessons we learned from some of our favorite recent experiments (and the results).
-If you’re facing similar challenges, want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.
+This mini-series covers 10 lessons we have learned from some of our favourite recent experiments (and the results).
+If you're facing similar challenges and want to understand why some things work better than others, or you simply want some new ideas to test, we hope these lessons help guide and inspire you with your next experiments.

 Here's lesson eight:

 This company’s website sold software that recovered lost iOS data - including photos, messages, and app data.
 The company identified that they had a large conversion problem and their previous experimentation efforts didn’t yield any results.

 Visitors would predominantly visit the site through organic search on a mobile device.
 They would arrive on the site after querying how to recover their data, making them problem-aware but not solution-aware.

 - Visitors needed convincing about the effectiveness of the software before committing to a trial and purchase.